hyankov/robot_car/docs/README.md

 ## Self-driving
 The code responsible for taking robot-driving decisions based on input from the outside world (such as obstacle detection) is implemented here:
 - [SelfDriving](../RoboCar/SelfDriving.cpp)

+# TODO
+Ideas for sensors and parts to be added in a later release:
+- Servo (to rotate Ultrasonic sensor)
+- Bluetooth (to receive control over bluetooth phone joystick) or IR (take commands from remote control)
+- Headlights, rear lights and photoresistor (to turn on/off LED headlights)
+- Screen to show misc information